WhoIsSethDaniel/nvim-go-client-examples/README.md

 ui-events which is not covered here but which works in a similar manner.
 See :help [ui-events](https://neovim.io/doc/user/ui.html#ui-events) for more information.)

 The below code attaches to two of the events and logs when they occur along with the arguments that are passed to it.
 To see the logging you must first subscribe to the event stream for the current buffer.
-This is performed by the two newly defined functions: TurnOnEvents and TurnOffEvents.
+This is performed by one of the newly defined functions: TurnOnEvents.

 ```go
   p.Handle("nvim_buf_lines_event",